-8.19 Part of the site was located within Flood Zones 2 and 3, however the site is now identified as being located in Flood Zone 1, based on updated EA Flood Risk modelling.
+- 8.23 Part of the site was located within Flood Zones 2 and 3, however the site is now identified as being located in Flood Zone 1, based on updated EA Flood Risk modelling.
 The FRA does not identify the site as being at risk of flooding from rivers, sea, overland flows or groundwater, and the buildings to be converted are located above the modelled flood level.
-No mitigation measures are therefore proposed.

-8.20 In respect of affordable housing provision, a commuted sum for affordable housing is normally sought for developments of between 6-10 units in lieu of on-site provision in designated rural areas, in accordance with policy 34 of the Local Plan.
+No mitigation measures are therefore proposed. - 8.24 In respect of affordable housing provision, a commuted sum for affordable housing is normally sought for developments of between 6-10 units in lieu of on-site provision in designated rural areas, in accordance with policy 34 of the Local Plan.
 The application site is not located within a designated rural area, and, on this basis, there is no requirement to provide a commuted sum for affordable housing as part of the proposed scheme.
-Nor is there any requirement to provide outdoor recreational space, as this proposal relates to a change of use of redundant buildings.
 The mix of market units (6 x 1 bed and 4 x 2 bed units) is acceptable.